RaviAgrawal-1824/Implementation_of_RL_Algorithms/README.md

 #### effect on learning with variations in hyperparameters -->

 ### Learning-based Methods
 Learning-based methods involve directly learning the optimal policy or value function without constructing an explicit model of the environment.
 These methods utilize machine learning techniques, often neural networks, to approximate complex value functions or policies.
 These methods are especially suitable for environments with high-dimensional state spaces or continuous action spaces where tabular methods might be impractical.
-Tested on different [Gym environments](https://www.gymlibrary.dev/environments/classic_control/):
+Tested on [CartPole](https://github.com/RaviAgrawal-1824/Implementation_of_RL_Algorithms/tree/main/Scripts/CartPole-v1) and [Pendulum](https://www.gymlibrary.dev/environments/classic_control/pendulum/) environments:
    * `CartPole-v1`
    * `Pendulum-v1`